-This item was restored with "cold" materials, not re-fired in a kiln.
+This item was restored with "cold" materials, meaning, it was not re-fired in a kiln.
 To keep the restoration quality intact for years, it is recommended to not wash, not use for liquids and not use with food - the restored item is for display only.
 If cleaning is required, you can use damp soft cloth applied gently without scrubbing.
-Avoid temperatures above 150 degrees F and sunlight
+Avoid direct sun to prevent colors from fading or temperatures above 150 degrees Fahrenheit.